demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Swaggies-BetterEXP/README.md

 - **The Pacifist**: was the *only* employee to not kill an entity.
 - **#1 Scavenger**: found the most scrap inside the facility.
 - **Empty-Handed**: found zero scrap during the whole day.
+- **Team Backbone**: found the most scrap that was also returned to ship.

 These notes are disabled by default, you can enable them in the config!
 - **Most Jumpy**: jumped the most in a day.